 For those of you looking for a great family craft, or one to share with your bridal party, try this!

 In brief, this DIY paper lantern hot air balloon will take you a few hours to complete!

 Subsequently, it is a great way to pass some time during the day!

-Purchase your paper lanterns anywhere you like, mine are from Oriental Trading Company.
+Purchase your paper lanterns anywhere you like.

 Personally, I suggest a larger paper lantern such as an 18″ one.